Chronic granulomatous disease

 - Flow cytometry tests to help confirm the disease

-- Nitroblue tetrazolium test (NBT) to help confirm the disease and detect that the mother is a carrier
+- Nitroblue tetrazolium test (NBT) to help diagnose the disease and find out whether the mother is a carrier

 - Tissue biopsy